nicodewet/hello-world-react/README.md

 # hello-world-react

-A React environment built up from scratch with Webpack, Babel, ES6 and Yarn.
+A React environment (React Project Template) built up from scratch with Webpack, Babel, ES6 and Yarn.

 Kudos to [Joy Warugu](https://scotch.io/tutorials/setup-a-react-environment-using-webpack-and-babel) for the parent tutorial.